salesforcecli/plugin-env/messages/open.md

 If you run the command without flags, it attempts to open your default environment in your default web browser.

+# flags.path.summary

+Path to append to the end of the open URL./YourPage to open a Visualforce page./YourPage to open a Visualforce page./YourPage to open a Visualforce page./YourPage to open a Visualforce page./YourPage to open a Visualforce page./YourPage to open a Visualforce page./YourPage to open a Visualforce page./YourPage to open a Visualforce page./YourPage to open a Visualforce page./YourPage to open a Visualforce page./YourPage to open a Visualforce page./YourPage to open a Visualforce page./YourPage to open a Visualforce page./YourPage to open a Visualforce page./YourPage to open a Visualforce page./YourPage to open a Visualforce page./YourPage to open a Visualforce page./YourPage to open a Visualforce page./YourPage to open a Visualforce page./YourPage to open a Visualforce page./YourPage to open a Visualforce page./YourPage to open a Visualforce page./YourPage to open a Visualforce page.

+# flags.path.description

-Each of your environments is associated with an instance URL, such as https://login.salesforce.com.
+Each of your environments is associated with an instance URL, such as https://<mydomian>.my.salesforce.com.
 To open a specific web page at that URL, specify the portion of the URL after "<URL>/" with the --path flag, such as /apex/YourPage to open a Visualforce page.

-# flags.path.summary

-Path to append to the end of the login URL.

 # flags.url-only.summary